kuwaai/genai-os/README.md

 Please follow these steps to set up and run the project on both Windows and Linux:

 ## Installation Guide

+We have a [portable version for Windows](./windows/README.md), only tested with Windows 10 x64.
+If you'd like to try it out easily, it's a good choice!

-Before continuing, please make sure you have installed all the dependency programs listed above.
+Otherwise, you can install the system using the following guide after ensuring that you have installed all the dependency programs listed above.
 1. **Clone the repository:**
    ```sh
    git clone https://github.com/kuwaai/gai-os.git